bengtmartensson/AGirs/README.md

 * What Ethernet modules are supported?

-Only cards based on the W5100 chip, like the
+Only cards based on the W5100 chip (and compatible), like the [official shield](https://www.arduino.cc/en/Main/ArduinoEthernetShield).
-[official
-shield](https://www.arduino.cc/en/Main/ArduinoEthernetShield).
 There are both cheap clones of the original available, as well as smallish W5100-based cards.

 * What about "GirsLite"?

-"GirsLite" is a predecessor to the present program.
+"GirsLite" was a predecessor to the present program.
 As indicated by the name, it is a minimalist Girs server for the Arduino, that implements only the [capture](http://www.harctoolbox.org/Girs.html#Capture) and the [transmit](http://www.harctoolbox.org/Girs.html#Transmit) modules, without all options.
 This was meant to be used with [IrScrutinizer](http://www.harctoolbox.org/IrScrutinizer.html) versions 1.1.*.
-It is essentially equivalent to the present program with only the CPP symbols TRANSMIT, CAPTURE, LED, and NON_MOD defined.
+Presently, it is not an independent program, it is just AGirs with certain options enabled, namely the CPP symbols TRANSMIT, CAPTURE, LED, and (optionally) NON_MOD defined.
 Alternatively, if RECEIVE is defined, but not CAPTURE, the program mimics the capture command with a demodulating sensor, for usage with IrScrutinizer without a non-demodulating sensor.